Traveling with your four-legged friend can sometimes be stressful if you own a dog.

-You can also get a dog carrier that has compartments for treats, medicines and a small bowl for your journey.
-If you have to check your dog into baggage, make sure that you chose an airline that has a great record transporting pets.
+You can also get a dog carrier with compartments for treats, medicines, and a small bowl for your journey.

 Harnesses and doggy seat belts.

-Alternatively, you can also get a car seat harness for your dog that will strap him in and keep your pooch safe and secure.
-There are several types of dog seat belts, and some of the best are those that attach to the car seat tethers that are in newer model vehicles.
+There are several types of dog seat belts, and some of the best are those that attach to the car seat tethers in newer model vehicles.

 Travel dog crates.